shafiq-ahmad/laravel_todo_fullstack/README.md

 1.0.0

 ## Database
-The sql dump is in
+The sql dump is in: /laravel.sql

 ## Docs
 1. An 'admin' can create new tasks and assigned it to the user from 'backend'